 - Diagnosis of acute illness

-- · Treatment of injuries
+- Treatment of injuries

 - Women's and men's health

 - Physicals

 - Minor surgical procedures

 - Health education

 - Nutritional evaluation

-To obtain counseling or health information and referral assistance, students should contact Jennifer Crandall (414-847-3344), Sara Thor (414-847-3347) or Tony Nowak (414-847-3240) for assistance.
-Students can also contact Marguette directly by calling 414-288-7172 for the Counseling Center and 414-288-7184 for the Health Service.
+To obtain counseling or health information and referral assistance, students should contact Jennifer Crandall (414-847-3344), Becky Skupien (414-847-3347) or Hanna Hobson (414-847-3349).
+Students can also contact Marquette directly by calling 414-288-7172 for the Counseling Center and 414-288-7184 for the Health Service.
 To serve students more efficiently, both centers operate on an all-appointment system.
 Sameday appointments can be scheduled when available.

 Students are asked to present their MIAD student I.D. at the time of visit.
-Maps and directions to the Marquette Campus are located in both Jennifer's and Sara's offices and in Student Services (RL45).
-Off-street parking is available, and students can use their UPASS to take the bus to Marquette.
+Maps and directions to the Marquette Campus are available in Jennifer's, Becky's, & Hannah's offices and in Student Services (RL45).
+Offstreet parking is available, and students can use their UPASS to take the bus to Marquette.
 For complete information on MU Counseling and Health Services, visit their website at www.marquette.edu.